jasujm/bridge/README.md

 Run the backend (server) located in the top level build directory

-    /the/build/directory/bridge control event positions peers
+    /the/build/directory/bridge endpoint positions peers

+The backend opens two sockets into two consequtive ports.
+The first one is used to receive commands from the frontend and peers.
+The second one is for publishing events to the clients.

 Arguments:

-    control    The ZMQ endpoint the control socket binds to.
-The control socket is used to receive commands from the frontend and other peers.
-               E.g. tcp://*:5555
+    endpoint   The endpoint for control socket.
+The endpoint for event socket has the same interface but one greater port, i.e. if the endpoint for control socket is tcp://*:5555, the endpoint for event socket is tcp://*:5556.
-    event      The ZMQ endpoint the event socket binds to.
-The event socket is used to notify events to the frontends.
-E.g. tcp://*.5556 positions  JSON list containing positions the backend instance controls.
+    positions  JSON list containing positions the backend instance controls.
                E.g. ["north"]
     peers      JSON list containing ZMQ endpoints for the control sockects of